-On September 11, 1996, the band Rage Against the Machine played a sold-out show at the Spanish Fork Fairgrounds.
+On September 11, 1996, Rage Against the Machine played a sold-out show at the Spanish Fork Fairgrounds.

 The band was booked by accident.
-City officials didn’t know who Rage Against the Machine was or the type of music they played when the contract was signed for them to perform in my hometown.
+City officials didn’t know who Rage Against the Machine was or the type of music they played when they signed a contract to perform in my hometown.

-The Sunday before, a letter was read from the pulpit of my church warning parents to keep their children indoors during the concert.
+The Sunday before the concert, a letter was read from the pulpit of my church warning parents to keep their children indoors during the show.
 Blinds should be shuttered; ear muffs should be worn; doors should be locked.
-If needed, your family should hide underneath the kitchen table until the concert was over.

-From time to time, these types of warnings were given from my church’s pulpit.
-Even as an 11-year-old I was used to being scared out of my mind in an effort to avoid things that brought others joy:
+These types of warnings were given from my church’s pulpit from time to time.
+Even as an 11-year-old, I was used to being told to avoid things that brought others joy:

-- Stop shooting your brother with a BB gun every time you’re down at the farm.
+- Stop shooting your brother with a BB gun.

 The local news reports leading up to the concert were wild.
 The fine people of Spanish Fork were worried and scared.
 A band that actively raged against the machine was coming to our peaceful town.
-We were expecting riots and teenage frenzy.
-In one news report, a woman was quoted as saying, “I got a brother coming down with some dogs, and hopefully that’ll scare ‘em away if they decide to do anything.”
+We were expecting riots and a teenage frenzy.
+In one news report, a woman said, “I got a brother coming down with some dogs, and hopefully that’ll scare ‘em away if they decide to do anything.”

 My family didn’t have a dog.
-I felt more than a little vulnerable.
+I felt vulnerable.

 The fairgrounds weren’t too far from our house.
 When the night of the concert arrived, the typically blue sky turned gray.
 The moon was blood red.
 There were rumors of locusts roaming the abandoned streets.

-“I bet there’s a sick mosh pit going on right now,” he said as the faint sound of an electric guitar could be heard from a distance.
-I didn’t know what a mosh pit was, and I wasn’t about to ask.
+“I bet there’s a sick mosh pit going on right now,” he said as we heard an electric guitar's faint, distant sound.
+I didn’t know what a mosh pit was and wasn’t about to ask.
 I crawled underneath my bed and began to pray.

-As I was seeking safety from a higher power, my brother put a CD in our little boombox and a song I’d never heard began playing.
-I was used to listening to Garth Brooks, so the sounds I was hearing blew my 11-year-old mind.
-Crawling out from underneath my bed, I asked my brother over the music, “What is this?
+As I sought safety from a higher power, my brother placed a CD in our little boombox, and a song I’d never heard began playing.
+I was used to listening to Garth Brooks.
+The music I was hearing blew my 11-year-old mind.
+Crawling out from underneath my bed, I asked my brother, “What is this?
 It’s amazing!”

 My brother looked at me like I was an idiot.
 “This is Rage Against the Machine.
-They’re awesome, huh?”
+They’re awesome, right?”

-It was the first time in my life I realized adults don’t know what they’re talking about.
+It was the first time I realized adults don’t know anything.
 It was an important night.